Drug Misuse - Unusual Presentations

 - Symptoms suggestive of glandular fever - may actually be HIV seroconversion illness.

 - Pain in a limb or back pain with fever - consider osteomyelitis.

 - Severe constipation - unusual in a young patient, and may be sign of opiate abuse.

-- Blindness - may be secondary to fungal or bacterial endophthalmitis with or without endocarditis, or talc or other particulate emboli.
+- Severe sight impairment - may be secondary to fungal or bacterial endophthalmitis with or without endocarditis, or talc or other particulate emboli.

 - Rhinitis - consider opiate withdrawal; other features may be colic/diarrhoea, lacrimation, dilated pupils, insomnia, piloerection, myalgia, low mood; (rhinitis may also be a sign of cocaine use).